Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/07-update-item.md

 2. Press the `GET Single Item` button from Step 11.
 That label should populate.
 3. Change the text in the input field so that it is something different than what you had.
 4. Press the `Update Item` button.
 5. You should see the following response in the console.
-The current contents of the database should also print after the update runs:
+A label will appear in Step 11 containing the new data, and the current contents of the database should also print to the console after the update runs:
 ![screenshot](assets/07-update-item.PNG)
 6. Go ahead and refresh the page. you don't need to turn off the Client or Server.
 7. Press the `GET Single Item` button from Step 11.
 The label should populate again.
-8. You should see that the newly updated data in the label and console message:
+8. You should see that the newly updated data in that label and console message:
 ![screenshot](assets/07-update-item-2.PNG)
 9. We might also suggest that you check in Postgres to be sure that you have successfully added the data to the database.